 After implementation, ECU expects to have approximately 8500 employees using Kronos for time, attendance, and/or leave keeping.

 A Core Project Team and content-specific specialty teams have been established to work on various aspects of the system’s design, configuration, implementation and application at ECU.
 Questions, challenges and decisions derived in these groups are presented to the Steering Committee for feedback and resolution.

-There are currently over 1500 Kronos users spread across more than a dozen ECU departments.
-The most recent user group adopted Kronos on October 16, 2015.
+There are currently more than 2800 Kronos users spread across all ECU divisions.
+The most recent user group adopted Kronos on May 1, 2016.
 New groups join Kronos based on the project implementation timeline.